aliyun/terraform-provider-alicloud/website/docs/r/vpc_bgp_peer.html.markdown

 ## Attributes Reference

 The following attributes are exported:

-* `id` - The resource ID in terraform of Bgp Peer.
+* `id` - The ID of the resource supplied above.
-* `status` - The status of the BGP peer.
+* `bgp_peer_name` - The name of the BGP neighbor.
+* `status` - Status of BGP neighbors.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration-0-11/resources.html#timeouts) for certain actions:
 * `create` - (Defaults to 5 mins) Used when create the Bgp Peer.
 * `delete` - (Defaults to 5 mins) Used when delete the Bgp Peer.
 * `update` - (Defaults to 5 mins) Used when update the Bgp Peer.

 ## Import

-VPC Bgp Peer can be imported using the id, e.g.
+Express Connect Bgp Peer can be imported using the id, e.g.

 ```shell
 $ terraform import alicloud_vpc_bgp_peer.example <id>